henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 A directory with the course name will be created and all the Adapt framework files will be downloaded into it.

-Alternatively you can [download](/adaptlearning/adapt_framework/archive/master.zip) it as a ZIP and perform a [manual installation](/adaptlearning/adapt_framework/wiki/Manual-installation-of-the-Adapt-framework).

-The output framework contains all the source files and programs required to produce your course.
-The output framework uses [Grunt](http://gruntjs.com/) to manage the build process and run all of the grunt tasks from your output framework directory.

-#### Building
+#### Building your course
-In order to run the various build commands, you will need to navigate to the directory that was created when you ran the create course command earlier.
+First you will need to navigate to the directory that was created when you ran the `adapt create course` command earlier.

 Assuming you used the default course name of 'my-adapt-course', you can change to that folder with the command:
 ```bash